spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 ## Deploy a Single Application

 From Palette, you will deploy two Palette Virtual Clusters.
 Palette Virtual Clusters will be referred to as virtual clusters for the rest of the tutorial.
-Each virtual cluster will be hosted on a host cluster group managed by Spectro Cloud, called beehive.
+Each virtual cluster will be hosted on a host cluster group managed by us, Spectro Cloud, called *beehive*.
 You can deploy up to two virtual clusters in the beehive group for free.
 Each scenario’s virtual cluster will sit on the beehive host cluster group.

 <br />